NSLS-II-BMM/BeamlineManual/linescans.rst

      RE(slit_height())

    Runs a scan of the DM3 BCT motor around its current position.
-At the end of the scan, you are prompted to click on the plot to choose a position to move the slit height to.
+At the end of the scan, you are prompted to left click :mark:`leftclick,.` on the plot to choose a position to move the slit height to.
 This scan is useful for verifying that the slits are in the correct orientation for the delivery of beam from the mirrors.

 Area scans